 The nerves of surgical importance in hip operations include

 - Lateral femoral cutaneous nerve – encountered during anterior approaches

 - Superior and inferior gluteal nerves – in danger in gluteus splitting approaches

 - Sciatic and obturator nerve – posterior approaches

 The lateral femoral cutaneous nerve is the most.
-Sciatic nerve is an important posterior relation
+The sciatic nerve is an important posterior relation.

 Joint capsule and Ligament

 The hip capsule is a strong fibrous tissue that extends down to the intertrochanteric line anteriorly but is deficient posteriorly.